-All kind of data that generates on the internet are termed as Big Data, over hundreds of GB of data are generated over the internet only by online activities.
-Online activity such as web activity, blogs, text, video/audio files, images, email, social network activity.
+All kinds of data generated on the internet are termed Big Data; hundreds of GB of data are generated over the internet only by online activities.
+Online activity includes web activity, blogs, text, video/audio files, images, email, and social network activity.
 Big data needs specialized systems and software tools to process all unstructured data.
-Data that can be generated from these activities are termed as to Big Data.
-Big Data is completely wide and distributed over the internet and thus, the processing big data need distributed systems and tools so as to extract information from them.
+Data that can be generated from these activities are termed Big Data.
+Big Data is extensive and distributed over the internet, and thus, significant data processing needs distributed systems and tools to extract information from them.

-Below are the some Important 2019 Big Data interview questions and answers:
+Below are some important 2023 Big Data interview questions and answers:

-If you are looking for a job that is related to Big Data, you need to prepare for the 2019 Big Data interview questions.
-Though every Big Data interview is different and the scope of a job is also different, we can help you out with the top Big Data interview questions and answers, which will help you take the leap and get your success in your Big Data interview.
+If you are looking for a job related to Big Data, you must prepare for the 2023 Big Data interview questions.
+Though every interview is different and the job scope is also different, we can help you with the top interview questions and answers, which will help you take the leap and get https://www.educba.com/what-is-nosql/ your success in your Big Data interview.

 These questions are divided into two parts: